top of page

 Spider-Man: Maximum Venom Season 3

-It has much better pacing thanks to a shortened season that is split into 2-parters.
+It has much better pacing thanks to a shortened season that is split into two-parters.
 There is some decent horror imagery like the Veno-Monolith and Resident Evil Green Goblin, but the stakes aren't felt because the heroes are never pushed to desperation.

 Premiere: Apr 19, 2020